Charmenability of arithmetic groups of product type: Preliminaries

 By a regularization argument, any $G$-von Neumann algebra $M$ admits an ultraweakly dense C*-subalgebra $A$ on which the action is norm continuous, see the proof of \cite[Proposition XIII.1.2]{Ta03b}).
 Since we assume $G$ to be second countable, if $M$ has separable predual we may choose $A$ to be a separable C*-subalgebra.
 This passage to a $G$-C*-algebra parallels the choice of a {\em compact model} in classical ergodic theory.

 In the other direction, given a $G$-C*-algebra $A$, we may extend the $G$-action on $A$ to a $G$-action on $A^{**}$ but unfortunately this action is not continuous in general.
 However, when one restricts to certain corners of $A^{**}$ it may be continuous.
+To clarify here, let us mention that $A^{**}$ identifies with a von Neumann algebra: the universal enveloping von Neumann algebra of $A$.
+Its ultraweak topology is the weak-* topology on $A^{**} = (A^*)^*$.

 \begin{prop} Let $A$ be a $G$-C*-algebra and $N$ be a $G$-von Neumann algebra.
 Consider a $G$-equivariant unital completely positive (ucp) map $E: A \to N$.

 Extend $E$ to a normal ucp map on $A^{**}$ and extend the $G$-action on $A$ to a (non-continuous) action on $A^{**}$.
 Denote by $z \in A^{**}$ the central support projection of $E$, i.e.\ the smallest projection in $\cZ(A^{**})$ such that $E(z) = 1$.
 Then $z$ is $G$-invariant and the $G$-action on $zA^{**}$ is a continuous von Neumann algebraic action. \end{prop}